dam90/tpoint/README.md

 ## Details

-All the parameters are defined in one json object.
+All the survey parameters are defined in one json object.
 Here is the example input:

 Example input:
 ```javascript